varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

   * Python 3 is now preferred in builds, and will likely be required in future versions.

-  * We belive builds are now reproducible, and intend to keep them that way.
+  * We believe builds are now reproducible, and intend to keep them that way.

 *eof*